paracamplus/Yasmini/README.md

 When the `matchHook` method is run, the Expectation instance holds a number of fields as listed above though some further matchers may alter the content of these fields.

+The `done` method of an Expectation is optional, it only runs immediately `endHook` meaning that the Expectation is finished.
+If you do not use `done` then `endHook` will be run by the enclosing Specification.
+This method is so useless that it might become deprecated.

 ### Matchers